 The applicant is also requesting alternative street standards as outlined in the narrative and on the site plans.
-Along with an adjustment to street grade and an adjustment to lot depth requirements.
-Both adjustments have been addressed in the narrative below.
+Along with an adjustment and alternative street standard request to street grade and an adjustment to lot depth requirements.
+Both adjustments have been addressed in the narrative below and were approved with the original SUB-ADJ19-08 & UGA17-03MOD1 approval.